 Pure research that results in clean information and a clear path of best practice next steps are key ingredients of any successful research study.
-We work with you to use your information to make the best decisions for your business.
 You’ll learn how multiple, key organizational dynamics are performing within your organization, their impact on your business, and what to do about it.

 Case Study: Employee Experience Program

 A large defense systems contractor contacted NBRI to establish their employee experience program.
 The goal was to collect employee onboarding, employee engagement, and employee exit survey information from their workforce to understand how to propel the company forward in the future.

 The company had experienced an impressive period of growth and now had a staff of over 1,000 employees and was generating over $100 million in revenue annually.
 However, employee turnover was running in excess of 20% per year, manufacturing consistency had been affected, and customer satisfaction was falling.

 NBRI designed and deployed several employee surveys, collected the data, ran the analysis, and presented the findings and recommendations to management.

 First, it was apparent that the turnover was due to the current core management philosophy, which was not inclusive of employees, but instead was directive and autocratic, similar in nature to what was common in the 1950s and 1960s.
 Second, it was discovered that management style was affecting manufacturing consistency as the current management team was not equipped to manage a skilled, white-collar workforce.